The Spiritual Centre.co.uk

 About the Healing List

-The following list of healing associations is not exhaustive.
-It reflects commonly recorded and observed uses within traditional practice.
-Remedies may involve the tree itself or companion vegetation that grows alongside it.
-Preparation methods vary widely and are explored in more detail on the Holistic Healing Remedies page.
+The following healing associations are not exhaustive.
+They reflect commonly recorded and traditionally observed uses connected with Ivy and its wider healing reputation.
+Remedies may involve the vine itself or companion ingredients prepared alongside it.
+Methods of preparation vary and are explored in greater depth on the Holistic Healing Remedies page.

 We have alphabetised this list of healing qualities of the Ivy solely for ease of reference, they include but are not limited to: